acdvs/winctx-rs/README.md

 child_2.set_icon(Some("C:\\Windows\\System32\\WindowsPowerShell\\v1.0\\powershell.exe"))?;
 ```

-# Errors
+## Errors

-Because this library manipulates the Windows registry, code must be executed
+Because this library manipulates the Windows registry, code must be executed as administrator
-as administrator or any other user with sufficient privileges.
+or any user with sufficient privileges.

 Errors will have an [`ErrorKind`] of either:
 - `PermissionDenied` for insufficient privileges, or
 - `NotFound` for operations on missing keys and values.

-It should also be noted that fool-proof one-to-one parity is not possible
-between this library and the Windows registry.
-There are cases where in-scope
-entries can be thrown out of sync, so care should be taken when manipulating,
-for instance, parent-child entry relationships.

 [`ErrorKind`]: https://doc.rust-lang.org/std/io/enum.ErrorKind.html